 Last summer was the tenth anniversary of The Good Life for us at Stone House and we took the time to look back over all that we had achieved since our arrival.
 As we recorded during our first five years, much changed for us after leaving London, with the more memorable moments being the conclusion of Barbara’s long-running court case and the arrival of Rather and Jolly, who are now almost ten and eight years old respectively.
 But since then the world itself has changed almost beyond recognition, and we’ve had to confront the realities of Brexit, Coronavirus and a much less certain world created to a large degree by the moral vacuum that is our prime minister, who with his spineless government remorselessly shred the values of this country in order to feather their own nests.

-The house and land are quite different to the way they were when we first arrived as we’ve taken down walls, put up shelters, built a kitchen garden, replaced roofs, added solar panels, fashioned a garden pub out of the Cider Barn, removed fences, witnessed the neighbouring Pink Pub get sold and painted grey, planted over fifty trees and returned three and a half acres of pastureland back to nature.
+The house and land are quite different to the way they were when we first arrived as we’ve taken down walls, put up shelters, built a kitchen garden, replaced the roof, added solar panels, fashioned a garden pub out of the Cider Barn, removed fences, witnessed the neighbouring Pink Pub get sold and painted grey, planted over fifty trees and returned three and a half acres of pastureland back to nature.
 Walking around the field last week, it has been an absolute joy to see that in addition to the saplings we have planted to create Tom’s Wood, hundreds of unknown plants, shrubs and trees – some already over a metre tall – have seeded themselves wherever they please while the grass around them teems with rabbits, mice, badgers and all manner of grubs and insects.
 Yet more proof, if it be needed, that the more we leave nature alone, the better it thrives.

 It has been an extraordinary adventure that has taught us so much, but it would also be true to say that the constant maintenance that a nineteenth century cottage demands has taken its toll.
 Were that not enough, the idea of continuing to spend our weekends between March and November mowing grass, tending to the contents of greenhouses, vegetable beds and berry bushes no longer appeals as once it did, and we selfishly want to have more time for ourselves, other pursuits and relaxation.
 As a result, it’s been quite easy to accept that after all the drinking, dancing and Johnny Walker Wisdom, it is, as Leonard Cohen so beautifully mumbles, Closing Time.